StarpTech/k8s-gitops/README.md

 #### Update the state in git

 The artifact directory `.umbrella-state/` must be commited to git.
-This means you can reproduce the state at any commit by trigger you CI pipeline. `[ci skip]` is necessary to avoid retriggering your CI if you update it in the pipeline.
+This means you can reproduce the state at any commit by triggering you CI pipeline. `[ci skip]` is necessary to avoid reschedule your CI if you update `.umbrella-state/` it in the pipeline.

 ```sh
 git add .umbrella-state/* && git commit -m "[ci skip] New Release"